$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Related Work

 \section{Related Work}

-\textit{Commonsense inference} (CI) is the ability to use prior knowledge based on real world experiences to infer what has happened or will happen in a text.
-While lived experiences vary from person to person, there are still significant commonalities throughout our basic interactions with the world around us since we all live in the same physically- and temporally-constrained world.
+Commonsense inference is the ability to use prior knowledge based on real world experiences to infer what has happened or will happen.
+While lived experiences vary from person to person, there are still significant commonalities as we live and interact within the same physically- and temporally-constrained world.